A connected community without language barriers

 • You will be prompted to download and install the ProctorExam Google Chrome extension during your system check.

-• Note: The test platform requires the use of Google products.
+• The test platform requires the use of Google products.
 Candidates must be able to access and use these without interference to sit the test.

 Phone or tablet (in addition to the laptop or computer):